 6. ADAS for Platooning and Semi-Autonomous Driving.

 “Platooning” is a technique of linking convoy of trucks to into one entity using connectivity technology.
 A platoon of trucks can safely drive at a high speed with reduced fuel usage and CO2 emissions.
-Volvo Trucks and FedEx recently run on a stretch of North Carolina 540 known as the Triangle Expressway.
+Volvo Trucks and FedEx recently conducted a pilot platoon run on a stretch of North Carolina 540 known as the Triangle Expressway.
 Volvo estimated that platooning technique can significantly optimize truck fleet management operational costs and achieve up to 10% of savings in fuel.

 ADAS software is a central component enabling platooning and semi-autonomous driving.